mj3b/governance-frameworks/ai-governance/ai-vetting-criteria.md

 | Data pertaining to minors | Enhanced protections; explicit consent and breach response procedures |
 | Financial information | Applicable state and federal law; audit trail requirements |

 For AI tools specifically, this criterion extends to training data governance.
 A tool trained on data from Catholic institutions carries an obligation to those institutions and to the populations they serve.
-The terms under which that data was used — and the terms under which it may be used in future model updates — must be disclosed and evaluated as part of the graduation review.
+The terms under which that data was used, and the terms under which it may be used in future model updates, must be disclosed and evaluated as part of the graduation review.

 ---